CSCI-49380-79526-Reactive-Programming/Syllabus/README.md

 - CSCI 33500: Software Analysis and Design III or equivalent.

-Students are highly advised to be well-versed with at least one high-level programming language.
+Students are highly advised to be well-versed with at least one high-level, Object-Oriented programming language.
 Although prior knowledge of functional programming is helpful, it will be reviewed early in the course.

 ## [Textbooks and Materials](https://hunter.textbookx.com/institutional/?action=browse#books/2414215)